 Your insurance will need to be altered to account for the value of the new space.

 You may need to consider other types of coverage for the newly built areas of your home.
 A finished basement with new carpet, drywall and insulation may need water backup coverage if the sump pump is located there, says Towns.

 5. Upgrading your kitchen or bath: Both

 Sometimes nothing can give a house the facelift it needs quite like making over a kitchen into a chef’s dream or a master bathroom into a spa sanctuary.
 But unless you give your home insurance a makeover, too, the renovation may be at risk.

 For example, say your insurer based your coverage on a kitchen with laminate countertops and generic cabinets.
 But then you spend $40,000 on granite countertops, custom cabinets and top-of-the-line appliances.
 Would your existing coverage be sufficient to rebuild your remodeled kitchen after a disaster?

-To protect the full value of your home, you will need to update your home insurance after renovation.
+To protect the full value of your home, you will need to update your home insurance after a renovation.
 To be on the safe side, you should let your insurer know before you make the renovations in case something goes wrong during the process.

 Do I need to increase my homeowners insurance after renovating?